 Your brain during sleep

 Virtually every part of the body experiences notable changes during sleep.
 Upon falling asleep, thousands of neurons within the brain switch from waking to a sleeping state, sending signals throughout the body.
-While the biological role of sleep still isn’t fully understood, research demonstrates that it reinforces the cardiovascular and immune systems and helps regulate metabolism.
+While our understanding of the biological role of sleep is still limited, we know it regulates the cardiovascular and immune systems and in turn, metabolism.
 What happens during sleep is often seen in notable changes in core bodily processes.

 Breathing slows during non-REM sleep, respiration reaching its lowest rates during deep sleep stage three.
 Breathing ramps up and will become irregular during rapid eye movement sleep.

 As with breathing, the vital sign begins to slow during stage one and reaches its slowest pace during stage three.
 On the opposite hand, during REM sleep, the heartbeat quickens to almost the same rate as when awake.

 Muscles gradually relax during each stage of non-REM sleep, and therefore the body’s total energy consumption drops.
 During the REM stage, most muscles are paralyzed in a very condition referred to as atonia.
 This keeps the legs and arms from flailing in response to your dream’s content.
 Respiratory and eye muscles stay active, though, and also the darting of the eyes behind closed eyelids is the inspiration for the name rapid eye movement sleep.

 When measured during sleep, brain waves show clear patterns related to each sleep stage.
 Within the early parts of non-REM sleep, brain waves slow down considerably.
 However, in stage 2 and stage 3, there are numerous quick bursts of brain activity.